shanest/nasslli25/content/schedule.md

 On the day before the main summer school---June 22---we will offer three bootcamp courses:

-- Logic Meets Language: Formal Foundations of Semantics: Shahriar Hormozi, <a href="https://ryanwaltersmith.wixsite.com/home">Ryan Walter Smith</a>
+- Logic Meets Language: Formal Foundations of Semantics (:movie_camera:): Shahriar Hormozi, <a href="https://ryanwaltersmith.wixsite.com/home">Ryan Walter Smith</a>
     {% courseDescription "Logic Meets Language: Formal Foundations of Semantics" %}
     This course invites students from diverse academic backgrounds—including linguistics, philosophy, computer science, cognitive science, and logic—who are eager to master the principles and techniques of formal semantics.
 Participants will gain a deep understanding of both the theoretical foundations and practical applications of formal semantics, exploring the meaning of natural language (spoken or sign) through mathematical and logical frameworks.
 The course emphasizes a balanced approach: while technical frameworks are crucial, they are ultimately tools for linguistic investigation.
 Students will engage in analyzing and comparing data-driven semantic insights, ensuring that their research stays rooted in linguistic evidence.
 Additionally, the course will cover a range of empirical phenomena that have shaped the field, offering a comprehensive foundation and underscoring the practical relevance of semantic analysis.
     {% endcourseDescription %}
-- An introduction to first-order modal logic: <a href="https://www.dominikpichler.org/">Dominik Pichler</a>, <a href="https://www.unibo.it/sitoweb/eugenio.orlandelli/en">Eugenio Orlandelli</a>
+- An introduction to first-order modal logic (:movie_camera:): <a href="https://www.dominikpichler.org/">Dominik Pichler</a>, <a href="https://www.unibo.it/sitoweb/eugenio.orlandelli/en">Eugenio Orlandelli</a>
 {% courseDescription "An introduction to first-order modal logic" %}
 This course is ideal for students and researchers seeking an introduction to First-order Modal Logic (FOML), providing foundational tools and insights to help understand its complexities.
 Attendees are expected to be familiar only with the basics of propositional modal logic.
 FOML extends propositional modal logic by introducing quantifiers, allowing for reasoning about necessity, possibility, and other modal concepts in a first-order setting.
 This enhances the expressiveness of modal logic, which creates a powerful tool for analysing multi-agent systems and reasoning about relationships between entities under varying conditions.
 Hence, FOML finds applications in philosophy, computer science, linguistics, mathematics and artificial intelligence.
 This course emphasises the semantic approach to FOML and explores practical methods for integrating quantifiers and modal operators within the same system.
 Attendees will gain foundational knowledge of the semantics and associated proof theories.
 {% endcourseDescription %}
-- Topology, Logic, and Epistemology: <a href="https://www.adambjorndahl.com">Adam Bjorndahl</a>
+- Topology, Logic, and Epistemology (:movie_camera:): <a href="https://www.adambjorndahl.com">Adam Bjorndahl</a>
 {% courseDescription "Topology, Logic, and Epistemology" %}
 This course is an introduction to topology and an exploration of some of its applications in epistemic logic.
 A passing familiarity with modal logic will be helpful, but is not essential; no background in topology is assumed.
 We'll begin by motivating and defining standard relational structure semantics for epistemic logic, and highlighting some classic correspondences between formulas in the language and properties of the structures.
 Next we'll introduce the notion of a topological space using a variety of metaphors and intuitions, and define topological semantics for the basic modal language.
 We'll examine the relationship between topological and relational semantics, establish the foundational result that S4 is “the logic of space” (i.e., sound and complete with respect to the class of all topological spaces), and discuss richer epistemic systems in which topology can be used to capture the distinction between the known and the knowable.
 Roughly speaking, the spatial notion of “nearness” can be co-opted as a means of representing uncertainty.
 This lays the groundwork to explore some more recent innovations in this area, such as topological models for evidence and justification, information update, and applications to the dynamics of program execution.
 {% endcourseDescription %}